Multidimensional segment trees can do range updates in poly-logarithmic time: Discussions

 \subsection{Generalization}

-Till now, we have focused on modifying the Segment Tree data structure in such a way that it can solve the range sum query problem over a two dimensional array.
-However, the proposed algorithm can not only be extended to higher dimensional problems but also can be utilized with other types of aggregate functions.
+Till now, we have focused on modifying the Segment Tree data structure in such a way that it can solve the range sum query problem over a two-dimensional array.
+However, the proposed algorithm can not only be extended to higher-dimensional problems but also can be utilized with other types of aggregate functions.
 In this section, we briefly mention the generalization of our approach.
 First, we present the following theorem.

 \begin{theorem} The proposed algorithm can perform range sum query on $d$-dimensional data in $O(\log^d n)$ time. \end{theorem} \begin{proof} For $d=1$, we can use the classical 1D Segment Tree, thus it suffices to prove this theorem for $d\geq2$.
-We proof this theorem using mathematical induction.
+We prove this theorem using mathematical induction.

 \textbf{Base Case}: $k=2$

 Base case is proved by Theorem \ref{thm:corr} and Section \ref{sec:time}.

 \textbf{Induction step}: Let, for $p \in \mathbb{Z}$, $p > 2$, the statement is true.